mserajnik/lostcityrs-docker/README.md

 + __Seamless, automated database migrations:__ when pulling the latest Docker image and re-creating the container, migrations are applied automatically to keep your database up-to-date at all times

+The setup was created for personal use and its scope is limited to the
+following:

++ A single world
++ SQLite as the database backend
++ Usage of the web client (it is not intended to expose ports other than the web client port)
++ Accounts can be directly created through the web client (this means that to disable public access, the web client has to be access-protected by other means, e.g., a reverse proxy with HTTP basic authentication)

+Other configurations are probably possible, but not tested and unsupported.

 > [!NOTE]
 > The Docker images are built on a daily schedule, unless there have been no